-If it is unsafe for your child to remain at home
+If it is unsafe for your child to live at home

-It is sometimes advisable for a sexually exploited child to be accommodated away from the family home (sometimes out of the local area) in order to protect them from perpetrators.
+It is sometimes advisable for an exploited child to be accommodated away from the family home (sometimes out of the local area) in order to protect them from offenders.
 Depending on the circumstances they might be accommodated in foster care, a residential unit or secure accommodation.